otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/week-05.2-microservices-documentation-as-code/README.md

 ### Task 7 - Redoc

-Add Redoc alongside Swagger UI and compare the two UIs.
+Add Redoc alongside Swagger UI.
 In `week-05-2-documentation-notes.md`, write two paragraphs explaining which you prefer and why, considering developer experience and client-facing use cases.

 ---